 Church is wherever we’re assembled, even by phone.
 Find a daily prayer partner and know that someone’s fighting for you!

-They were not just ex-Amish, they were ex-ex-Amish.
-In other words, they grew up in families that left strict Amish communities, then reached beyond these (somewhat rigid) social circles to form a more flexible church community.
-Thus, their lifestyle was similar to the Amish, but without regulations.
+Actually, they weren’t just ex-Amish, they were ex-ex-Amish.
+In other words, they’d grown up in families that left strict Amish communities, then reached beyond these social circles to form a more flexible church community.
+So their lifestyle was similar to the Amish, but without regulations.

 Joe and I began to understand the complex dynamics of leaving closed-minded Christian communities to create healthier communities.
 What does a person do with his own beliefs that he knows were formed in reaction to an unhealthy upbringing?
 Where does he go to learn about the standard Christian experience without denominational bias?
 How does he form a ministry team with others in his situation, who share some of his unusual experiences and understandings while rejecting others?

 After some time with the ex-ex-Amish, we began to see why people are so unwilling to let go of unhealthy mindsets.
-Joe and I spent hours privately discussing the beauty and tragedy of secondhand hypocrisy.
+Joe and I spent hours discussing with each other the beauty and tragedy of secondhand hypocrisy.

 After all, while it’s easy to see the drawbacks of another denomination, it’s hard to grow past personal denominational weaknesses.
 Until you have been extensively exposed to alternate thought patterns, it is almost impossible to branch out past your own worldview.
 One thing I learned from growing up in a theological melting pot was that a denomination is a cultural worldview.
 Not a truth option.